bobbyiliev/introduction-to-bash-scripting/content/008-bash-arrays.md

 To access the elements in the array, you need to reference them by their numeric index.

->{notice} Note: keep in mind that you need to use curly brackets.
+>{notice} keep in mind that you need to use curly brackets.

 * Access a single element, this would output: `value 2`